 At the core of the problem is what Purifoy calls the town development model.
 To form a town, there is a process of land acquisition and control, some form of resource pooling or financing that has to happen to build infrastructure and provide critical services that people need.
 Economic development and growth lead to more land acquisition and control.
 This town formation model connects back to core foundational principles of property, suggested Purifoy.
 “This is about who is able to own property and the social and racial dynamics around control,” she said.
 “What I’m saying is that the model of the town, in the United States, and under capitalist economies, is a white-centered model.
 We don’t see this model as much in black-founded towns and spaces.”

-The biggest challenge to changing this white-centric model, added Purifoy, is that “there is a disconnect between our laws and policies, regulations, and how development actually worksThere’s this attitude that it’s just going to continue being what it is.
+The biggest challenge to changing this white-centric model, added Purifoy, is that “there is a disconnect between our laws and policies, regulations, and how development actually works…There’s this attitude that it’s just going to continue being what it is.
 That, to me, makes no sense if we’re actually thinking about stopping these kinds of impacts.”

 “There’s a standard development model in a lot of rural communities of color that is all about industrial development.
 And the environmental regulation and risk assessment comes in at the back end -- it’s not really integrated into the actual process,” said Purifoy.
 She works with an environmental justice network in North Carolina, and said that “every single case is really about fighting a basic presumption that this is development that can happen, unless there’s a deficiency in this permit.
 [As if] there is a right to pollute, a right to develop in a particular way.”